Policy

 2.6 Commit to standards of ethical conduct and protect user privacy, through governance proposals or otherwise, for managing conflicts of interests, minimizing unnecessary data collection, enabling pseudonymous use where feasible, and clearly disclosing any analytics or monitoring tools used by the protocol.

 2.7 Promote protocol development and maintenance by contributors with relevant expertise and track record.
-Where compatible with a decentralized model, DeFi stablecoins should disclose core SPs/contributors and grant recipients to support transparency and accountability.
+Where compatible with a decentralized model, development teams should disclose core SPs/contributors and grant recipients to support transparency and accountability.

-• DeFi stablecoins should take good faith steps to prevent cyber threats and financial crimes, maintain operational security, and promote responsible conduct.
+• Development teams associated with DeFi stablecoins should take good faith steps to prevent cyber threats and financial crimes, maintain operational security, and promote responsible conduct.
 These explanations may be met through protocol design, governance actions, service-provider obligations or other means, in line with fair practices and evolving regulatory standards.

 3.2 Maintain appropriate cybersecurity, information security, and data privacy controls and adopt fair marketing practices where applicable.

 3.5 Conduct and document ongoing due diligence on technical and protocol-level components.
-This includes regular smart contract audits, security testing, and updates reflecting emerging security and applicable compliance, and regulatory considerations.
+This includes regular smart contract audits, security testing, and updates reflecting emerging security and applicable risk, and regulatory considerations.

-3.6 Implement mechanisms that enable compliance oversight, transparent decision-making, and effective control over activities that present elevated risk.
+3.6 Implement mechanisms that enable risk oversight, transparent decision-making, and effective control over activities that present elevated risk.

-3.7 Engage with appropriate resources to remain informed on applicable legal and regulatory developments and to contribute, where feasible, to the evolution of decentralized compliance practices and safer DeFi stablecoin ecosystems.
+3.7 Engage with appropriate resources to remain informed on applicable legal and regulatory developments and to contribute, where feasible, to the evolution of decentralized risk practices and safer DeFi stablecoin ecosystems.

 Conclusion